laureny17/61040-portfolio/assignments/assignment1.md

 ### Evidence

-1.
-2.
+1. The popularity of [GamePigeon](https://www.google.com/url?sa=t&source=web&rct=j&opi=89978449&url=https://apps.apple.com/us/app/gamepigeon/id1124197642&ved=2ahUKEwjKhK7A5MmPAxVdF1kFHUhWMAQQFnoECDEQAQ&usg=AOvVaw2RuvNbIIz5cEb5oEXQeIWC) demonstrates a demand for a way for users to easily engage in quick, easy-to-access minigames with friends.
+2. Though GamePigeon is highly accessible for many users, [it has its cons](https://scnstargazer.org/6237/opinion/the-pros-and-cons-of-game-pigeon/).
+It's only available on IOS, does not get updated frequently, and can be distracting and addictive, as turns are sent via iMessage as texts.
 3. Usage of [BeReal](https://journals.sagepub.com/doi/10.1177/14614448251317689?int.sj-full-text.similar-articles.5) (Comparable), a mobile app with a focus on authentic sharing of in-the-moment pictures only once a day, is linked to higher friendship and life satisfaction, and reduced Fear of Missing Out (FOMO).
 Engaging with friends in a quick and low-stakes way as with BeReal could have a positive influence on users.
 4. Consideration: Keep accessibility in mind; keep it a short activity for the sake of solving the problem, but also consider making it so that timing can be extended or perhaps disabled for [accessibility purposes](https://www.w3.org/TR/WCAG22/?utm_source=chatgpt.com#timing-adjustable).
 5. [Casually reaching out to friends can mean a lot more to them than we realize](https://www.nytimes.com/2022/07/11/well/family/check-in-text-friendship.html).
 Perhaps a short message or invite to engage a friend in the game once in a while can have the same effect, telling people that their friends still think about them.
 6. Against/Consideration: [Notifications are distracting and have negative consequences on productivity](https://pmc.ncbi.nlm.nih.gov/articles/PMC10244611), so the timing and frequency should be minimal as to prevent users from feeling overwhelmbed by their friends.
 7. Against/Comparable: Snapchat (Comparable) [streaks have been associated with Fear of Missing Out (FOMO) as well as problematic cellphone usage amongst adolescents](https://repository.uantwerpen.be/docman/irua/944247motoMa8).
 Perhaps regular participation should be more low-stakes.
-8. Wordle’s “once-a-day” ritual (Comparable) limits play to a quick daily puzzle, which creates a low-friction activity that is also shareable with others, since the puzzle is the same for everyone.
+8. [Wordle’s “once-a-day” ritual](https://www.newyorker.com/culture/infinite-scroll/why-you-cant-resist-wordle) (Comparable) limits play to a quick daily puzzle, which creates a low-friction activity that is also shareable with others, since the puzzle is the same for everyone.
+9. [TriviaCrack](https://www.reddit.com/r/TriviaCrack/comments/8kbko5/did_trivia_crack_became_worse/) (Comparable) was popular for some time but suffered user dissatisfaction with the repetitive content.
+Gameplay that is more creativity-oriented may remedy this.
+10. [Gartic Phone](https://garticphone.com) (Comparable) connects friends through repetitive but highly creative gameplay.
+However, it requires completely synchronous game-play and joining a Discord call with friends, whih adds barriers, making it not as suitable for quick, easily accesible gameplay.

 ### Features

-1.
+1. Asynchronous gameplay for friends to engage in, passing "turns" to each other as in GamePigeon, but without the platform barrier, and perhaps a more creative activity less focused on winning and more focused on collaboration, like Gartic Phone.
+2. Limit of one game per day to prevent over-use and distraction.
+Let each user send their daily game to a chosen group of friends to play together.
-2. Reminders of Inactivity in Relationships: Send a gentle reminder to a user if they haven't played with a friend in a while (a month, maybe).
+3. Reminders of Inactivity in Relationships: Send a gentle reminder to a user if they haven't played with a friend in a while (a month, maybe).

 <!-- Problem 3 -->